-UK drops mandate for Apple ‘back door’, US spy chief says
+UK agrees to drop mandate for Apple ‘back door’, US spy chief says

 Director of National Intelligence Tulsi Gabbard says change upholds privacy of US users.